DeadlySword155/euro-macromechanica-results/results/stress_2001-2008/README.md

 ---

 ## 🎚️ Track scope for stress
-Stress results are provided **only for the 1.5% risk track with a fixed starting capital of 100,000 USD per year**.
+Stress results are provided **only for the 1.5% per trade risk track with a fixed starting capital of 100,000 USD per year**.
 This is purely illustrative and not part of headline evaluation.

 ---